Faculty and Student News and Awards

 - Oren Yirmiya (G) received $1500 for “Forgetting World Literature: Aggadah, Wisdom, and the Crisis of Tradition in Kafka’s On Parables and Tractate Shabbat 138b-139a”

-Oren taught JS 39 (Spring 2020)–“Escape Artists in Jewish Popular Culture and Literature: Houdini, Kafka, Kirby, Chabon” and JS 100 class (Fall 2020)–“Travelers, Immigrants, Refugees: Introduction to Jewish History and Literature”, and has received very positive feedback from his students.
+- Oren Yirmiya taught JS 39 in Spring 2020 -“Escape Artists in Jewish Popular Culture and Literature: Houdini, Kafka, Kirby, Chabon” and JS 100 in Fall 2020 – “Travelers, Immigrants, Refugees: Introduction to Jewish History and Literature”- and received very positive feedback from his students.